binary-manu/arch-ansible/README.md

-Conversely, VM installations will have it installed but disabled, because one would assume that the host itself already has a screensaver and there is no reason the get asked for two different password every time the screen is locked.
+Conversely, VM installations will have it installed but disabled, because one would assume that the host itself already has a screensaver and there is no reason the get asked for two different passwords every time the screen is locked.

 The defaults provide a way to override this behaviour.